JoeyShapiro/NightShade/NOTES.md

 im not smart enought for that
 and it would be the same (a lot would be wasted) it may seem otherwise for this game, but it is just a cam

+i dont have to worry about the pipeline. this is fine i guess